 - 08 Jul 21

 37 years ago today, Bob Dylan ended his European tour with a performance at Slane.
 During his two-hour set, Dylan brought out Van Morrison, Carlos Santana and Bono, who was living in Slane Castle at the time.
-Hot Press sent Bono to interview the famously media-shy music legend.
-To mark the occasion, we're revisiting that classic interview...
+Hot Press sent Bono to interview the famously media-shy music legend – and now, to mark the occasion, we're revisiting that classic interview...

 Hot Press had wanted to secure an interview with Bob Dylan for his performance at Slane Castle but the songwriter had always been notoriously media shy.
 So a different approach was taken...